Skip to main content

 View and manage Passkey/FIDO2 tokens

 The Passkey/FIDO2 Tokens page provides a complete list of all passkeys and FIDO2 tokens registered by users in your tenant.
-It shows administrators which Passkey/FIDO2 tokens are enrolled and the security of their devices.
+Administrators can use this page to see which Passkey/FIDO2 tokens users enrolled and review the security profile of each device.

 Administrators do not add Passkey/FIDO2 authenticators to a user's list directly.
-Users must self-register their Passkey/FIDO2 token in the User portal.
-If a Passkey/FIDO2 token is used for User ID sign in, ensure the resource rule allows Passkey/FIDO2 authentication.
+Users must self-register their Passkey/FIDO2 token in the User Portal.
+If a Passkey/FIDO2 token is used for User ID sign-in, ensure the resource rule allows Passkey/FIDO2 authentication (see Create and manage resource rules).

 note

-Only users assigned the User Passkey/FIDO2 Token Management permission can view and manage the Passkey/FIDO2 Tokens list.
+Only administrators assigned the User Passkey/FIDO2 Token Management permission can view and manage the Passkey/FIDO2 Tokens list.

 View the Passkey/FIDO2 Tokens page